tlcheah2/tekloon.tech/src/pages/blog/should-i-commit-terraform-state-file.md

 While for AWS S3, you will have to configure the `encrypt` option to the S3 bucket itself.
 Besides, the query to the S3 bucket will go through **HTTPS** protocol, which means there would be SSL encryption in transit too.

-## conclusion
+## Conclusion

 In conclusion, do not commit the terraform state file to Github and any other source control.
-It is recommended to use a remote backend such as `Terraform Cloud and AWS S3.
+It is recommended to use a remote backend such as Terraform Cloud and AWS S3.

 I hope this post does provide value to you and see you in the next one.